Bicycle Helmets for the 2002-3 Season

 Qranc seems to have disappeared, at least from the US market.
 Their US phones have been disconnected, and the web link has been dead since December of 2000.
 A search on OGK turns up only stale motorcycle helmet pages.
 We list them here only because people keep asking us where they are.

 A round smooth skate-style helmet.
 Certified to CPSC, with no indication that it meets the ASTM skateboard standard even though it has a skateboard on the box.
 This one's main feature is twin speakers molded into the helmet liner, with a jack at the rear to plug in your mp3, CD player or skateman.
 We found the music sound quality abysmal, worse than the little stuffed bears with voices inside.
 Fit pads cover the speakers if you are not careful.
 Might work ok for voice intercoms or news, and it's better than riding with your ears plugged up with earphones.
 Retails for $39.
 Rage is produced by Gen-X Sports of Canada.

 Rage with Solo Sound System

 Rand sells through mass merchant channels like Kmart and Rose's.
 They had to recall their L.A.
 Crusin' helmet during 2000.
-See our recalls page for more information or this CPSC link.
+See our recalls page for more information.

 The Schwinn helmet brand returned briefly in 1999, represented by new models made for Schwinn in China.
 You can find comments on them in our < a href="helmet01.htm#schwinn">Helmets for 2001 review.
 Schwinn had extreme financial difficulties in 2001 and had dropped their helmet line, but some were still available in retail channels at sharp discounts.
 They sold the brand name to Pacific Cycle USA.
 In mid-2002 PTI licensed the Schwinn brand from Pacific, and will be marketing Schwinn-branded helmets in coming months.